lukasjuhas/lj-maintenance-mode/readme.txt

 == Upgrade Notice ==

-= 2.4.2 =
+= 2.4.3 =
 * 2.4 - More customisable than ever!
-2.4.2 - Fixed issues around roles and capabilities
+2.4.3 - Added support for older PHP versions as per pre-2.4